Blendify/blender-manual/blender_docs/manual/sculpt_paint/sculpting/options.rst

 Fast Navigation
    For *multiresolution* models, show low resolution while navigation the viewport.
 Use Deform Only
-   Limits active modifiers on the active object to Deform Modifiers, and Multiresolution.
+   Limits the activated modifiers on the active object to Deform Modifiers, and Multiresolution.
+   Constructive modifiers (like Subdivision Surface, Mirror and other) get deactivated, because they could give inaccurate results.
 Show Diffuse Color
    Allows the active object to show it's diffuse color when sculpting.
 Unified Settings